ib565/OncoGraph/voice_agent/voice_plan.md

 - List all available intents with short descriptions
 - Instruct the LLM to extract entities and normalize obvious cases (KRAS not kras, cetuximab not Cetuximab)
 - Request JSON output matching your Pydantic model
+- Surface one natural-language example per intent (from `INTENT_EXAMPLES`)
-- Include 2-3 few-shot examples for tricky cases
+- Include 2-3 end-to-end JSON examples showing the exact `RouteResult` shape

 Key prompt elements:
 - System context: "You are a query router for an oncology knowledge graph"
-- Available intents list with examples
+- Available intents list with descriptions and examples
 - Entity extraction rules (gene=uppercase, therapy=lowercase)
 - Output format specification
 - Confidence guidance: 1.0 for obvious matches, lower for ambiguous